Leonardo2718/milc/README.md

 - reports line and column number of errors
 - reports file containing the reported error (if not reading from standard input)
 - shows source code line(s) where an error is found
-- generates self-contained csh scripts as target
 - uses an expressive intermediate language called MIL
-- can do a few simple optimizations (enabled using `-O1`)
+- can do a few simple optimizations
 - can generate detailed log files of compilations (use `-l` option)
 - supports various command line options (use `--help` for more details)

+## Feature disclaimer

+Although milc can parse and type-check both arrays and user defined data-types, which are both part of the M++ language, it will not generate code for them and throw an error if used.

+Also, milc does not guarantee evaluation order for sub-expressions and function parameters as the M language does not define this.
+Calling functions with visible side effects in sub-expressions should, therefore, be avoided.

 ## Dependencies